wp-media/adminimize/readme.txt

 1. Settings area in WP 4.5-alpha

 == Changelog ==
-## 1.10.1 (2016-02-29)
+= 1.10.1 (2016-02-29) =
 * Fix the Removing of Admin Color Scheme Select on the profile page.
 * Back-end options are also excluded on the settings page.
-* Add new settings are for options of the plugin self.
+* Add new settings area for options of the plugin self.
-* The support if multiple roles is now optional.
+* The support for multiple roles is now optional.
-* The support of bbPress is now active and optional.
+* The support for bbPress is now active and optional.

 = 1.10.0 (2016-02-21) =
 * Rewrite the Admin Bar settings, simplify the source and new hook to get and render the Admin Bar.